Flying in comfort: What to pack and wear

 An empty compact water bottle or flask.
 Airline attendants aren’t necessarily as, well, attendant as they use to be.
 So pack along a compact water carrier and either fill it once you get past security or have the attendant fill it on his or her first pass.
 Airplane air is dry, and keeping yourself hydrated will always help you avoid allowing germs to nest.
 Carrying along a refillable container also avoids all that junk plastic!
 Then you can also use it at your destination.

-Hand sanitizer and cleansing moist towelettes.
-With all the germs floating about, it never hurts to wipe down tabletops, arm rests and controls, or use hand sanitizer before and after eating or using the restroom.
+Hand sanitizer and sanitizing wipes.
+COVID virus aside, with all the other germs floating about, you will absolutely want to wipe down tabletops, arm rests and controls, and use hand sanitizer before and after eating or using the restroom.

 Toothbrush, dental floss or other toiletry items.
 These choices are personal.
 Some people really feel just icky if they don’t brush their teeth.
 And have you ever had anything stuck between your teeth you can’t get it?
 Tiny dental floss packets to the rescue!
 Consider what will help you travel in comfort.